-- Any proposed engagement of an unpaid volunteer, intern, or visiting scholar must have the advance approval of the sponsoring Department and the Office of Human Resources (OHR) using the Volunteer Request Form.
+- Any proposed engagement of an unpaid volunteer, intern, or visiting scholar must have the advance approval of the sponsoring Department and the Office of Human Resources (OHR) using the Unpaid Volunteer, Intern and Visiting Scholar Form.
 Completed forms are submitted to the appointing departments assigned Employment and Staffing Consultant in OHR.

 - A fully completed background check must be completed prior to submission of the Request form noted above.
 The normal criminal convictions checking fees are the responsibility of the appointing department.
 In those instances when a volunteer, intern or visiting scholar has no Social Security Number due to citizenship status, OHR will make a good faith effort, based on name alone, to confirm that no residential history or criminal convictions have been recorded for this individual.

 Note: The background check requirement is automatically waived for any individual younger than 18 years of age.
 Background checks are also not required for UNC-Chapel Hill student volunteer with the provisos listed in “Exclusions” above.
 See Background Check FAQs for more information.

 - Depending on the location, potential environmental exposures and the type of activities performed by the volunteer, intern, or visiting scholar, OHR may also require review by the Office of University Counsel and/or the Department of Environment, Health and Safety (EHS).
 For further guidance on laboratory safety issues related to these types of appointments, refer to the EHS web site or contact EHS directly for assistance.